Autoencoders: Variational Autoencoders

 where the first term is the Kullback-Leibler divergence of the approximate recognition model from the true posterior and the second term is called the \emph{variational lower bound} on the marginal likelihood defined as:

-Since the Kullback-Leibler divergence is non-negative, $\mathcal{L}(\btheta,\bphi ; \bx_i)$ is a lower bound on the marginal log-likelihood and since the the marginal log-likelihood is independent of the parameters $\btheta$ and $\bphi$, by maximizing it improve our approximation of the posterior with respect to the Kullback-Leibler divergence.
+Since the Kullback-Leibler divergence is non-negative, $\mathcal{L}(\btheta,\bphi ; \bx_i)$ is a lower bound on the marginal log-likelihood and the marginal log-likelihood is independent of the parameters $\btheta$ and $\bphi$, maximizing the lower bound improves our approximation of the posterior with respect to the Kullback-Leibler divergence.

 The variational lower bound can be further expanded as follows:

 Variational inference follows by maximizing $\mathL(\btheta,\bphi ; \bx_i)$ for all data points with respect to $\btheta$ and $\bphi$.

 Given a dataset $\mb{X}=\{\bx_i\}_{i=1}^N$ with $N$ data points, we can estimate the marginal likelihood lower-bound of the full dataset $\mathcal{L} ( \btheta,\bphi ; \bX )$ using a mini-batch $\bX^M = \left\{ \bx_i \right\}_{i=1}^M$ of size $M$ as follows: